Azure-Agst/action-scripts/README.md

-# action-scripts
+# Action Scripts
-A collection of YAML files for Github Actions
+A collection of YAML configurations for Github Actions.

+These should be placed in `.github/workflows/`.